-In design, tertiary colors are often used as an accent to make the main color stand out.
+In design, tertiary colors are often used complementary colors to accent and make the main color stand out.
 But tertiary colors can also take center stage.
 A prime example is the iconic blue-green cabinets in the kitchen on Friends!

 To illustrate this rainbow of tertiary gorgeousness, we have some images of these colors on display.